 HC-8.2.1 The requirements in this Section do not apply to captive insurance firms, but should be considered as guidance.
-Single person companies are exempt from these requirements.

 The Board must oversee the process of disclosure, including corporate governance, to all stakeholders.
 The Board must ensure that the licensee's communications are fair, transparent, comprehensive and timely.